farlee2121/DevEssentialsBlog/_posts/2020-07-16-iDesign-Project-Summary.md

 That said.
 The book's examples seems to follow a typical flow.

-### Establish the *Normal* Solution:
+### Establish the *Normal* Solution
 The network created from the natural activity dependencies may not be a realistic project.
-The staffing distribution may not be achievable, schedule is prone to delay, or it may violate project constraints like practical access to developers and specialists.
+The staffing distribution may not be achievable, schedule could be prone to delay, or it may violate project constraints like practical access to developers and specialists.

 Your first goal is to establish the *normal solution*, or the solution that
  - has least direct cost